 The brighter future turns into a reality when there are cleanliness and purity in your heart, you are doing your trade with honesty and you know how to measure or scale rightly.

-From day one when Abdul Rahman (RA) began his own business in the market of Qainuqa in Madina, Allah (SWT) blessed him with reward beyond his expectations.
+From the day one when Abdul Rahman bin Auf R.A began his own business in the market of Qainuqa in Madina, Allah (SWT) blessed him with reward beyond his expectations.

-1-The first principle of his business is cash.
+The first principle of Abdul Rahman bin Auf R.A business strategy is cash.
 He always bought goods on cash and sold on cash.
-(So no credit deals)
+(No credit deals)

-3-He always made fair deals.
-He never used to hide any fault in his products.
-If his product was not up to the mark or if there was even a slight fault in his product, He mentioned it in front of his customer.
+The third principle of Abdul Rahman bin Auf R.A business strategy is he never used to hide any fault in his products.
+If his product was not up to the mark or if there was even a slight fault in his product, he mentioned it in front of his customer.